onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 4. Switch to the second tab and complete uploading the document and photo
 5. Switch to the first tab again
     - user should see `Great, that’s everything we need` screen
-    - user should see the `Submit Verification` button
+    - user should see the `Submit verification` button
 6. Submit verification
     - user should see `Verification complete` screen